 - Miniature golf, located at the camp store, is open to all park visitors

-- Volleyball and basketball court
+- Volleyball and basketball courts, and horseshoe pits

 - Tennis courts and shuffleboard at the lodge